 Jocelyn Blore

 Pennsylvania (PA) boasts more forensic science programs accredited by the prestigious Forensic Science Education Accreditation Commission (FEPAC) than any other state in the US.
-With 440 forensic science technicians in Pennsylvania (BLS May 2021) and many others in related occupations such as crime scene investigation (CSI), coroner examination, cybercrime detection, forensic nursing, criminal profiling, forensic accounting, and more, the future looks bright for prospective forensic professionals in the Commonwealth.
+With 360 forensic science technicians in Pennsylvania (BLS May 2023) and many others in related occupations such as crime scene investigation (CSI), coroner examination, cybercrime detection, forensic nursing, criminal profiling, forensic accounting, and more, the future looks bright for prospective forensic professionals in the Commonwealth.

 So what types of skills should these aspiring scientists be prepared to learn in a forensics college?
 The Pennsylvania State Police, for example, calls for its forensics experts to have at least a bachelor’s degree to carry out responsibilities such as collecting, analyzing, and documenting evidence from crime scenes; performing chemical and biological tests on various materials (e.g., bodily fluids, fibers, hairs, explosives, matter fragments, controlled substances, soils, etc); collaborating with various law enforcement and medical personnel; staying abreast of technological and methodological developments in the field; and presenting evidence in court as expert witnesses.

-Finally, the American Academy of Forensic Sciences stresses the importance of being detail-oriented, organized, methodical, accurate, honest, reliable, and analytical.
+The American Academy of Forensic Sciences stresses the importance of being detail-oriented, organized, methodical, accurate, honest, reliable, and analytical.
 Evidence can make or break an alleged criminal’s court case with drastic implications, so taking the utmost care in these responsibilities is paramount.
 Dr. P.C.H.
 Brouardel famously said, “If the law has made you a witness, remain a (wo)man of science.
 You have no victim to avenge, no guilty or innocent person to convict or save—you must bear testimony within the limits of science.”

 Read on to discover the occupational outlook for forensic scientists in Pennsylvania and the range of accredited forensics programs and professional certification information.

 The outlook is even brighter for residents of Pennsylvania.
-Projections Central (2023) found that demand for forensic science technicians in Pennsylvania specifically is expected to grow 17.9 percent between 2020 and 2030.
+Projections Central (2025) found that demand for forensic science technicians in Pennsylvania specifically is expected to grow 12.8 percent between 2022 and 2032.

-The American Academy of Forensic Sciences (AAFS) has distinguished several subfields of forensics, including anthropology, criminalistics, digital & multimedia sciences, engineering sciences, general jurisprudence, toxicology, psychiatry & behavioral science, questioned documents, pathology & biology, and odontology.
+The American Academy of Forensic Sciences (AAFS) has distinguished several subfields of forensics, including anthropology, criminalistics, digital & multimedia sciences, engineering and applied sciences, jurisprudence, toxicology, psychiatry & behavioral science, questioned documents, pathology & biology, and odontology.
 Therefore, forensic scientists with specialized training or certification may be called upon to work in pharmaceutical companies, research institutes, law offices, insurance companies, accountants’ offices, and other industries.

 One top employer of forensics professionals in PA is the Pennsylvania State Police Bureau of Forensic Services.
-Offering basic CSI training in impression evidence and crime scene photography, the Bureau comprises six regional forensic labs and one DNA processing facility at various locations throughout the state.
+Offering basic CSI training in impression evidence and crime scene photography, the Bureau comprises seven regional forensic labs and one DNA processing facility at various locations throughout the state.

 The Pennsylvania Forensic Associates provides an outpatient facility for treating both victims and perpetrators of sexual abuse.
 With some career and internship opportunities, particularly in forensic nursing and psychiatry, this groundbreaking institute seeks to stop the cycle of sexual violence and promote community safety.
 Forensic science program graduates should investigate all local law enforcement agencies for the most employment opportunities.